 It appears that a new segment of used car buyers is emerging in these tough economic times.
 There is a segment of consumers that have good jobs and some disposable cash but still don't want to overtax their resources.
 This segment seems to want a luxury car, but perhaps not at the full new car price.
 These buyers seem to be swarming to lightly used, certified pre-owned luxury cars.

-Most manufacturers and auto industry data analysts seem to be in agreement that demand for used luxury cars is remarkably strong compared to the new vehicle market.
+Most manufacturers and auto industry data analysts seem to be in agreement that compared to the new vehicle market.

 The bonanza in certified used car sales may cause potential problems for carmakers.
 These nearly new used cars will potentially displace many new vehicle sales.
 Analysts are predicting that manufacturers will soon start paying attention to the strength of the luxury certified market and start doing something to steer dealers back to selling more new vehicles.
 That order will be hard to fulfill in the short term.
 A large crop of luxury vehicles will be turned in this year as leases written in better times end.
 There's going to be a great supply of these three and four year old vehicles in the pipeline shortly.